Hello Travel Resorts of America Campers! Welcome to the june 2018 Newsletter. Here you can find updates on your favorite resorts and more!

 THIS IS YOUR TRAVEL RESORTS OF AMERICA ONLINE NEWSLETTER

-We hope everyone is excited for the fall season of camping.
+We hope everyone is excited for summer!
 We love seeing happy campers all over the map at our Travel Resorts of America resorts!

 Be sure to follow our Facebook pages for more information, updated all the time.
 Enjoy!

 For any suggestions or comments on the E-Traveler, email us at: firstname.lastname@example.org

 - Want to be in the eTraveler?
 Send us an email with a photo of you and your family enjoying the resort and you could be in the next Newsletter!

 - Don’t forget to join in on the Meet the Manager meeting at your Resort!
 Ask your Resort staff for the location and times of this meeting!